Pennsylvania

 Behavioral Health Services may be provided using telehealth to meet the behavioral healthcare needs of Pennsylvania residents who are temporarily out of the state as long as the delivery of services out-of-state is consistent with the authorization for services and treatment plan, the individual continues to meet eligibility for the Pennsylvania MA Program, and the Pennsylvania provider agency or licensed practitioner has received authorization to practice in the state or territory where the individual will be temporarily located.

-SOURCE: PA Department of Human Services, Office of Mental Health and Substance Abuse Services Bulletin OMHSAS-22-02, July 1, 2022, (Accessed Mar.
-2023).
+SOURCE: PA Department of Human Services, Office of Mental Health and Substance Abuse Services Bulletin OMHSAS-22-02, July 1, 2022, (Accessed Sept.
+2024).

 Technology Requirements

 Audio-only telecommunications technology may be used when the beneficiary does not have video capability or for an urgent medical situation, if consistent with state and federal law.
 Providers must assure the privacy of the beneficiary receiving services and comply with HIPAA and all other federal and state laws governing confidentiality, privacy, and consent.
-Public facing video communication applications should not be used to render services via telemedicine.
+Public facing video communication applications should not be used to render services via telehealth.

-Telemedicine does not include asynchronous or “store and forward” technology such as facsimile machines, electronic mail systems, or remote patient monitoring devices.
-While asynchronous applications are not considered telemedicine, they may be utilized as part of a MA covered service, such as a laboratory service, x-ray service or physician service.
+Telehealth does not include asynchronous or “store and forward” technology such as facsimile machines, electronic mail systems, or remote patient monitoring devices.
+While asynchronous applications are not considered telemedicine in the MA Program, they may be utilized as part of a MA covered service, such as a laboratory service, x-ray service or physician service.
+Telehealth also does not include text messages, although text messages and telephone may continue to be utilized for non-service activities, such as scheduling appointments.

-SOURCE: PA Department of Human Services, Medical Assistance Bulletin 99-22-02, May 6, 2022, (Accessed Mar.
-2023).
+SOURCE: PA Department of Human Services, Medical Assistance Bulletin 99-23-08, Aug.
+2, 2023, p.
+3-4, (Accessed Sept.
+2024).

 Guidelines for Telehealth Service Delivery for Children and Youth